 We jump on a local bus – open top for the summer.
-The fellow passengers seem either day-trippers like us – shorts, shirtless – or Bournemothian old ladies – thick winter coats and headscarves.
+The fellow passengers here seem either day-trippers like us – shorts, shirtless – or Bournemothian old ladies – thick winter coats and headscarves.

 We drive through the suburbs of Bournemouth, having a top-deck view down on the town.

-And down on the discarded lone shoe or pair of schoolboy trousers that you always seem to see lying on the top of bus shelters.
+And down on the discarded lone shoe or pair of schoolboy trousers that always seem to be lying on the top of bus shelters.

 I always wonder how they get there.
 The result of some unpopular boy’s de-bagging on the back seats of the bus I guess.
 It’s a sight that never fails to make me feel melancholic.

-We head further into Dorset, towards the Isle of Purbeck – which isn’t really an isle but a huge jutting out piece of England into its southern waters.
+We head further into Dorset, towards the Isle of Purbeck – which isn’t really an isle but a huge jutting out piece of England, sticking out into its southern waters.

 We cross on the Sandbanks ferry: sat high up on the bus as we’re pulled by chains over the entrance of Poole harbour on a floating raft.

 And then carry on onto the Studland peninsula.

 630 miles of path lie in front of us, down through Dorset, Devon, Cornwall, round the toes of England and up again to end in North Somerset.

-We set off, planning to follow the path as far as we can.
+So we set off walking.
+Planning to follow the path as far as we can.

-I don’t know Dorset at all well, but I knew Swanage.
+I don’t know Dorset at all well, but I once knew Swanage.

 I had taught in a summer boarding school here years ago.

-I don’t think Swanage had changed since about 1952 to be honest: the good-looking warm beaches with a tide that never seems to come in or go out, and a sea as still as a mill pond; the old fashioned shops; the lack of tack and tat.
+I don’t think Swanage had changed since around about 1952 to be honest: the good-looking warm beaches with a tide that never seems to come in or go out, and a sea as still as a mill pond; the old fashioned shops; the lack of tack and tat.

-And to cap it all off, almost improbably, its own steam train line.
+And to cap it all off – almost too-good-to-be-true – its own steam train line.

 As we walked into town along the front, Giristroula had begun peering with growing suspicion into each of the coloured beach huts we passed.

-Eventually she turns to me: “People live in there,” she says with a sort of assurance, having studied these clapperboard homes.
+Eventually she turns to me: “People are living in there,” she says with a sort of assurance, having studied these clapperboard homes.